 Here are a few recipients:

-- Mount Saint Mary's University received 47 plants to be planted along a local steam.
+Mount Saint Mary's University received 47 plants that were planted along a local steam on campus.

-- Friends of Frederick County was given 15 trees that went to students participating in an Earth Day poster challenge.
+Friends of Frederick County received 15 trees that went to students participating in an Earth Day poster challenge.

-- Catoctin Creek Park & Nature Center was awarded 12 shrubs for a silent auction that benefitted their environmental programs.
+Catoctin Creek Park & Nature Center received 12 shrubs for a silent auction that benefited their environmental programs.

-Get the Water Reporter App on your smart phone or sign up online at https://www.waterreporter.org/ to join our group (Stream-Link Education) and start reporting pollution, unbuffered streams, wildlife you see, share photos from our tree plantings or while your just out enjoying nature.
-Just snap a photo and associate it with Stream-Link Education.
-Get involved in the campaign to protect the Monocacy River by sharing photos are adding the hashtag: #monocacy.
+Become a Water Reporter today!
+Download the Water Reporter App on your smart phone or go to https://www.waterreporter.org/ to create a profile and join our group, Stream-Link Education.
+This is a powerful way for citizens to be involved reporting water pollution.
+We need YOU to be our eyes and ears in our watershed.
+Start reporting pollution, unbuffered streams, wildlife you see, erosion issues, or share photos from our tree plantings or while you’re just out enjoying nature.
+Just snap a photo, mark the location, add a short description, and associate it with Stream-Link Education.
+Get involved in the campaign to protect the Monocacy River by adding the hashtag: #monocacy.